Adam Crosswhite

-Adam Crosswhite (1799–1878) was a formerly enslaved man who fled slavery along the Underground Railroad and settled in Marshall, Michigan.
-In 1847, slaveholders and slave catchers from Kentucky came to Michigan to retrieve African Americans and return them to slavery.
-Citizens of the town surrounded the Crosswhite's house and prevented them from being abducted.
-The Crosswhites fled to Canada and their former owner Francis Giltner filed a suit, Giltner vs. Gorham et. al., against residents of Marshall.
+Adam Crosswhite (1799–1878) was a former slave who fled slavery along the Underground Railroad and settled in Marshall, Michigan.
+In 1847, slavers from Kentucky came to Michigan to kidnap African Americans and return them to slavery in Kentucky.
+Citizens of the town surrounded the Crosswhites' house and prevented them from being abducted.
+The Crosswhites fled to Canada, and their former enslaver, Francis Giltner, filed a suit, Giltner vs. Gorham et al., against residents of Marshall.
 Giltner won the case and was compensated for the loss of the Crosswhite family.
-After the Civil War, Crosswhite returned to Marshall, where he lived out the rest of his life.
+After the Civil War, Crosswhite returned to Marshall, where he lived the rest of his life.

 Slavery

 Adam Crosswhite was born into slavery on October 17, 1799, in Bourbon County, Kentucky.
-His mother was an enslaved woman and his father was his first master.
+His mother was an enslaved woman, and his father was his first enslaver.
 His father gave him to his paternal aunt, Miss Crosswhite when he was a boy.
-His aunt married Ned Stone, a Simon Legree-like slave dealer, who later sold him for $200 to a man with the Troutman surname.
+His aunt married Ned Stone, a slave dealer, who later sold him for $200 to a man with the Troutman surname.
 When he was 20, Crosswhite was traded to Francis Giltner of Carroll County, Kentucky.
 Two years later, he married a woman named Sarah.
 Crosswhite fathered seven children by 1844.
 When he learned that Giltner intended to sell his eldest child, Crosswhite made plans to runaway with Sarah and four children in August 1843.

 Flight

 They traveled by skiff to Madison, Indiana, where they were met by conductors on the Underground Railroad.
 Traveling further north to Newport, Indiana, they were taken in and hidden by Quakers for several days because slave catchers were closing in on them.
-A local man portrayed himself to be a slave hunter and offered to guide the Kentuckians to the hiding place of the Crosswhite family.
+A local man portrayed himself as a slave hunter and offered to guide the Kentuckians to the hiding place of the Crosswhite family.
 He led them into a dense swamp and made an excuse to leave them.
 The slave catchers were lost in the woods all night.
-The family split up with Sarah and two of their two younger children traveling together and Crosswhite pushing on to southern Michigan.
-They met up five weeks later and settled in Marshall, Michigan, where there was an African American community of about 50 people, most of whom fled Kentucky to escape slavery.
-They met up with some friends from Kentucky and Crosswhite was offered employment.
+The family split up, with Sarah and two of their younger children traveling together and Crosswhite pushing on to southern Michigan.
+They met up five weeks later and settled in Marshall, Michigan, where there was an African-American community of about 50 people, most of whom fled Kentucky to escape slavery.
+They met up with some friends from Kentucky, and Crosswhite was offered employment.
 He purchased a house on the edge of town on East Mansion Street.
 His children attended the district school.
 His fifth child was born free in Michigan.